libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Extensive Roundtrips

 Another limitation is the 6 roundtrips required before data is exchanged.
-This may make other transports, such as [WebTransport](https://docs.libp2p.io/concepts/transports/webtransport/), more appealing for certain use cases where the browser supports it.
+This may make other transports, such as [WebTransport](https://docs.libp2p.io/concepts/transports/webtransport/), more appealing where the browser supports it.

 ### Usage